KernelHaven/CodeBlockExtractor/README.md

 Place [`CodeBlockExtractor.jar`](TODO) in the plugins folder of KernelHaven.

-To use this extractor, set `code.extractor.class` to `TODO` in the KernelHaven properties.
+To use this extractor, set `code.extractor.class` to `net.ssehub.kernel_haven.block_extractor.CodeBlockExtractor` in the KernelHaven properties.

 ## Dependencies